Vision Introduction — Automatic Face Detection and Cropping for App Avatar Upload (Swift)

 imageView.contentMode = .scaleAspectFill

-// Use scaleAspectFill mode to fill the space.
+// Use scaleAspectFill mode to fill

 imageView.image = sourceImage

-// Directly assign the original image; we will manipulate it later.
+// Directly assign the original image, we will manipulate it later

 if let image = sourceImage, #available(iOS 11.0, *), let ciImage = CIImage(image: image) {